a-morales/kwm/README.md

       make
       ./bin/kwm

-By default, debug prints are enabled, and these can be turned off by runnning
+By default, debug prints are enabled, and these can be turned off by running

       make install